 3. Klosterneuburg Abbey

-Another one of the easiest day trips from Vienna can be found north of the city, bordering the Wienerwald.
-Here lies the town of Klosterneuburg, home of the splendid Klosterneuburg Abbey, built in the late 1100s.
+Another of the easiest day trips from Vienna can be found north of the city, bordering the Wienerwald.
+Klosterneuburg is home to the splendid Klosterneuburg Abbey, built in the late 1100s.

-This 12th Century behemoth was extensively remodeled and added to over centuries, giving it the unique and opulent aesthietic it is famous for.
-This consists of Baroque, Romanesque and neo-Gothic architecture.
+This 12th Century behemoth was extensively remodeled and added to over centuries, giving it the unique and opulent aesthetic it is famous for.
+This consists of Baroque, Romanesque, and neo-Gothic architecture.

-As incredible this vast abbey is for it’s huge copper domes and tall twin steeples, it’s just as spectacular on the inside.
-Intricate frescoes and sculptures, beautiful wall and ceiling paintings and a magnificent pipe organ can be admired here not to mention the Verdun Altar, found in the Chapel of St. Leopold.
+As incredible as this vast abbey is for its huge copper domes and tall twin steeples, it’s just as spectacular on the inside.
+Intricate frescoes and sculptures, beautiful wall and ceiling paintings, and a magnificent pipe organ can be admired here, not to mention the Verdun Altar in the Chapel of St. Leopold.

-Not only that, Klosterneuburg Abbey is also home to Austria’s oldest wine estate, established in 1402.
-They still make some fabulous wines here today, many of them award winning and available for purchase at the abbey’s wine shop.
+Not only that, but Klosterneuburg Abbey is also home to Austria’s oldest wine estate, established in 1402.
+They still make some fabulous wines here today, many award-winning and available at the abbey’s wine shop.

 4. Baden bei Wien

-Some settlements sprang up because the water there went above and beyond what the Romans looked for a in a good soak – one such place, home to warm, sulphuric springs was Aquae, the ancient Roman name for what is now Baden bei Wien.
+Some settlements sprang up because the water there went above and beyond what the Romans looked for in a good soak – one place home to warm, sulphuric springs was Aquae, the ancient Roman name for what is now Baden bei Wien.

-Baden bei Wen is one fo the most beautiful urban spots just outside of Vienna, notable for it’s postcard surroundings, stunning architecture, and immaculate gardens and boulevards.
+Baden bei Wen is one of the most beautiful urban spots outside Vienna, notable for its postcard surroundings, stunning architecture, and immaculate gardens and boulevards.

-Baden bei Wien is still a spa town to this day, and one of the best day trips from Vienna for anyone looking for a bit of therapy and pampering.
-It’s also home the world famous Casino Baden, one of the world’s most beautiful gambling houses.
+Baden bei Wien is still a spa town to this day and one of the best day trips from Vienna for anyone looking for some therapy and pampering.
+It’s also home to the world-famous Casino Baden, one of the most beautiful gambling houses.

 If you’re looking for relaxing or romantic day trips from Vienna without straying too far from the city, look no further.

 Just on the outskirts of Vienna is the cute little village of Grinzing; a prime destination for short day trips from Vienna.
-This quaint little town is a perfect place to start a hiking trip into the Wienerwald or indulge in some superb traditonal cuisine.
+This quaint little town is perfect for starting a hiking trip into the Wienerwald or indulging in some superb traditional cuisine.

-The village is famous for its wine and grape juice which can be enjoyed at virtually any of the village’s traditional taverns and cafes, most of which being covered in grapevines.
+The village is famous for its wine and grape juice, which can be enjoyed at virtually any of its traditional taverns and cafes, most of which are covered in grapevines.
 The village is also home to Grinzig cheese, a delicious semi-soft dessert cheese known for its mild, buttery notes, similar to Danish or German Tilsit.

-Another gorgoues little village, famous for its wine is Dürnstein.
-Found on the banks of the Danube, this scenic town is one of the most popular tourist destinations in the Wachau region of Lower Austria, and is only just over an hour’s train ride east of Vienna.
-It’s also accessible via boat tour along the Danube for a super single day trip from Vienna.
+Another gorgeous little village famous for its wine is Dürnstein.
+Found on the banks of the Danube, this scenic town is one of the most popular tourist destinations in the Wachau region of Lower Austria and is just over an hour’s train ride east of Vienna.
+It’s also accessible via boat tour along the Danube for a single-day trip from Vienna.

 Dürnstein is just postcard pictures from every angle and is a great place for people looking for the perfect pic to encapsulate what Austria is all about.
 Don’t forget your camera!